EASP Summer School 2016

 We would also like to offer a special, additional word of thanks to Tina Keil, who dedicated huge amounts of her time and design skills to develop not one, but two excellent resources: the online poster gallery and research portal, to which students could upload their posters along with extended abstracts and related papers to share with other participants; and the summer school handbook.
 This handbook – produced together with Elena Dimitriou, who also deserves great thanks for her contribution – provided a lovely introduction to (and souvenir of) the summer school, the university, and the city of Exeter for participants.
-Showcasing Elena and Tina’s handiwork, the handbook has also been uploaded to the EASP website.
+Showcasing Elena and Tina’s handiwork, the handbook has also been uploaded to the EASP website (see below).

 It is fitting to close this report with one abiding experience, and for us it is how optimism won out over pessimism during the summer school.
 At different points over the two weeks, everyone was acutely aware that early-career researchers are currently entering our discipline at a time of particular uncertainty and flux.
 The challenges they face in seeking to conduct and communicate meaningful research from a place of personal and professional security are both daunting and shifting, and arguably quite different to those faced by earlier generations of academics.
 Yet, after seeing the uniformly excellent presentations by each work stream subgroup on the final day of the summer school, we felt as optimistic about the future of our discipline as we have done for some time.
 To see what these groups – strangers in most cases only two weeks earlier – were able to produce together from a standing start in such a short space of time was really something.
 As organisers, the best possible outcome of the summer school would be for the students who took part to in turn feel similarly energised and galvanised, able to develop their own research passions and meet any challenges by drawing on the expertise and support of new-found colleagues and friends.
 We hope that such an outcome was at least partly achieved, and look forward to seeing it in action starting in Granada.